-Part of building your homeschool library, or any library is is finding the best books for your homeschool needs, while not breaking the bank.
-Your homeschool bookshelves do not have to be a physical bookshelf in your home, because e-books can be so much more cost effective and space saving for you.
+Part of building your homeschool library, or any library is finding the best books for your homeschool needs, while not breaking the bank.
+Your homeschool bookshelves do not have to be a physical bookshelf in your home, because e-books can be so much more cost-effective and space-saving for you.

 This post contains affiliate links, see my disclosure policy for more information.

 I am a huge advocate for using your public library but there are times when I think that buying a book for your own homeschool library bookshelves.
 Those books that you are checking out of the library again and again and hate having to return.
 That’s one of the things I keep in mind when deciding to buy a book for our homeschool.

 You can fill your library with fiction and nonfiction resources that are not just informative but fun.
 You’ll find it helpful to have books on hand as resources for lessons, activities, fun days, and just because.